sabuhiabbas/unit3_2023-project/README.md

 def check_password(hashed_password, user_password):
     return pwd_config.verify(user_password, hashed_password)
 ```
 The code above shows two functions hash and check passwords used to hash the password when created a new account.
-The function check_password helps the app to check if the entered password in login screen matches with the hashed password in the database.
+The function check_password helps the app to check if the entered password in login screen matches with the hashed password in the database.[^23]

 ### Success criteria 6: The user is able to log out, so the information is secure
 #### Change screens, leave screens